jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_waitevents.md

 ### Grids and Charts

 TIP: When a Workload Statement is selected, click **View Workload Analysis** to show the statement in the SQL Server \| Workload Analysis drilldown.
 Workload Analysis will provide execution details of the SQL statement like how many times the query ran.

+Use **Export all the statements** to save all SQL statements to a file (default filename SQLStatementList.sql).
+If the exporting tree list is large, Spotlight will save to multiple files; each output file no greater than 10Mb.

 #### Category : Category and Workload wait